goderich/dissertation/dissertation.md

 I hope this chapter adequately shows the diversity of Atayal dialects in various areas of phonology.
 Vowel systems can range from as few as three vowels to as many as six, there may or may not be restrictions on closed syllables, vowels outside the head foot, and certain consonants in word-final position.

 Consonant inventories are quite similar between Atayal dialects.
-The main differences reside in the presence or absence of /c/ and /q/ as separate phonemes.
+The main differences reside in the presence or absence of \<c\> /t͡s/ and /q/ as separate phonemes.
 Plngawan is the only Atayal dialect to have /ɹ/ as a distinct phoneme.

 The phonotactics of consonants vary more than the inventories themselves.
 The only dialect that allows voiced obstruents /b/ and /g/ to occur word-finally is Matu'uwal (although Matu'aw speakers still preserved final /g/ when Paul Li was doing his fieldwork there around 1980).
 Matu'uwal and Matu'aw are the only two dialects where /x/ can occur word-initially, and only in one or two words (unless we count word-initial devoiced /g/ in Skikun as /x/).
 Plngawan and Klesan disallow labials in word-final position, merging them with velars.
 The glottal stop appears to have largely lost its functional load in word-final position in both S'uli and Klesan, thus it is not marked in this dissertation; other dialects still distinguish final glottal stops from final open syllables quite clearly.